Career Timeline of John Lennon: Major Achievements and Milestones

 September 1956: Formation of the Quarrymen

-In September 1956, at the age of 15, John Lennon formed the skiffle group called the Quarrymen, named after Quarry Bank High School.
+In September 1956, John Lennon, at the age of 15, formed the skiffle group called the Quarrymen, named after Quarry Bank High School.

 1956: Formation of The Quarrymen

-1956: Purchase of First Guitar
+1956: First Guitar

-1957: Quarrymen's Performances
+1957: The Quarrymen's Performances

-1960: Evolution into The Beatles
+1960: The Quarrymen Evolved into The Beatles

 April 1961: Second Hamburg Residency

-November 1961: Introduction to Brian Epstein
+November 1961: The Beatles meet Brian Epstein

 In November 1961, The Beatles were introduced to Brian Epstein after a midday concert at Liverpool's Cavern Club.
+Epstein later became their manager.

 April 1962: Third Hamburg Residency

-October 1962: Release of 'Love Me Do'
+October 1962: Release of "Love Me Do"

 Loading Video...

-February 1963: Recording of 'Please Please Me'
+February 1963: Recording of Please Please Me

-On 11 February 1963, The Beatles recorded their debut album, "Please Please Me", in under 10 hours, with Lennon battling a cold during the session.
+On February 11, 1963, The Beatles recorded their debut album, Please Please Me, in under 10 hours.
+Lennon was suffering from a cold.

-1963: "Hello Little Girl" Becomes a Hit
+1963: "Hello Little Girl" Top 10 Hit

 Loading Video...

-In 1963, John Lennon's jamming on a piano with Paul McCartney led to the creation of the Beatles' first US number one hit, "I Want to Hold Your Hand".
+In 1963, John Lennon's jamming on a piano with Paul McCartney led to the creation of The Beatles' first US number one hit, "I Want to Hold Your Hand".

 Loading Video...

-1963: Recording of Please Please Me Album
+1963: Recording of Please Please Me album

 Loading Video...

-1964: Acquisition of Mellotron keyboard
+1964: Acquisition of Mellotron Keyboard

-1964: Publication of In His Own Write
+1964: Publication of "In His Own Write"

 In His Own Write